Mount Eerie: 2017–Present: A Crow Looked at Me, Now Only and Lost Wisdom Pt. 2

 In January 2017, the song "Real Death" was released from the forthcoming album A Crow Looked at Me.
 A second single, "Ravens", was released on February 15.
+The album was written and recorded in 2017 shortly following the death of Geneviève Castrée, Elverum's wife.
 On March 24, A Crow Looked at Me was released to high critical praise.
 Exclaim!'s Alex Hudson scored the album a 9 out of 10, calling the record an "emotionally nuanced meditation on death that is both heartbreaking and hopeful."

-January 2018, the album Now Only was announced along with the release of the album track "Distortion".
-A press release indicated that the album was written in 2017 shortly following the death of Geneviève Castrée, Phil's wife.
-The album was officially released on March 16, 2018, to positive reviews, with The Atlantic describing the album as a progression from A Crow Looked at Me: "not an experience of total sadness, featuring flashes of irony, hope, and love".

 After touring North America in the summer of 2017, Elverum played songs from A Crow Looked at Me across Europe and Australasia.
 The second of these shows became (after), a live recording eventually released in September 2018 and was well received by Pitchfork who noted "the most striking thing about (after) is that, even after so many performances, these songs sound as raw as they did when Elverum first committed them to paper and tape".

+In January 2018, the album Now Only was announced along with the release of the album track "Distortion".
+The album was officially released on March 16, 2018, to positive reviews, with The Atlantic describing the album as a progression from A Crow Looked at Me: "not an experience of total sadness, featuring flashes of irony, hope, and love".

 On September 25, 2019, Elverum announced a sequel to his 2008 collaboration with Julie Doiron, Lost Wisdom, entitled Lost Wisdom Pt.
 2. It was released on November 8, 2019.
 Two singles were released.
 On January 28, 2020, Elverum announced a North American tour in support of the album.
 That same week as the announcement Elverum toured through Canada with singer Angel Olsen.
 The tour was set to take place in April of that year with Julie Doiron accompanying him, however was cancelled and rescheduled to October 2020 due to the COVID-19 pandemic.
 Elverum also announced a show with Angel Olsen at Brooklyn's Prospect Park Bandshell on July 22.

-In 2020, Elverum appeared on a charity compilation album entitled The Song Is Coming from Inside the House.
-All proceeds from the album will go to Groundswell's Rapid Response Fund, a charity intended to help "provide fast funding to grassroots organizations led by women of color, trans people of color, and low-income women and trans people in critical".
+In 2020, Mount Eerie appeared on a charity compilation album entitled The Song Is Coming from Inside the House, organized by indie rock band Strange Ranger in response to the COVID-19 pandemic.
+All proceeds from the album went to Groundswell's Rapid Response Fund, a charity intended to help "provide fast funding to grassroots organizations led by women of color, trans people of color, and low-income women and trans people."
 Elverum was also featured on the 20th anniversary reissue Mirah's debut album, You Think It’s Like This but Really It’s Like This; performing an "Of Pressure" cover.